pivotal/docs-tap/workloads/spec-reference.md

 ## source provider

-The `source-provider` resource in the basic ClusterDelivery creates objects that continuously fetches Kubernetes configuration files from a Git repository or container image registry so that it can apply those to the cluster.
+The `source-provider` resource in the basic ClusterDelivery creates objects that continuously fetch Kubernetes configuration files from a Git repository or container image registry so that it can apply those to the cluster.

 Regardless of where it fetches that Kubernetes configuration from (git